GHC 18 Scholarship applications will open January 17, 2018 at 9 a.m. PT and close March 7, 2018 at 5 p.m. PT.

 - Airfare booked and paid for by AnitaB.org Travel Consultant

-- Travel stipend (if used wisely, stipend will cover transportation costs to and from the airport, baggage fees, meals during travel, and other travel incidentals)
+- Travel stipend (if used wisely, stipend will cover transportation costs to and from the airport, baggage fees, meals, and other travel incidentals)

 - We will provide the stipend when you pick up your badge at GHC.
 Scholars pay upfront for travel day meals and taxis/shuttles to the GHC venue.